Pylons/pyramid/docs/designdefense.rst

 BFG Uses The Zope Component Architecture ("ZCA")
 ------------------------------------------------

-BFG uses the :term:`Zope Component Architecture` (ZCA) "under the hood".
-This is a point of some contention.  :mod:`repoze.bfg` is of a :term:`Zope` pedigree, so it was natural for it developers to use the ZCA at its inception.
+BFG uses the :term:`Zope Component Architecture` (ZCA) under the hood.
+This is a point of some contention.  :mod:`repoze.bfg` is of a :term:`Zope` pedigree, so it was natural for its developers to use the ZCA at its inception.
 However, :mod:`repoze.bfg` allegiance to its Zope pedigree is not blind.
 We understand that using the ZCA has issues and consequences, which we've attempted to address as best we can.
-Here'a a full disclosure about BFG's use of the ZCA, and the tradeoffs its usage involves.
+Here'a an introspection about BFG's use of the ZCA, and the tradeoffs its usage involves.

 Problems